Ekans – Snakes Awake: Ekans – Origin Story

-On 25 December 2021 Cartoon Network aired a special episode of the series titled Ekans Special: Ekans: Origin Story in the celebration of Christmas.
-In this special episode, it was revealed how Ekans got his super powers and nagamani.
-It was also premiered on Pogo with the title Ekans: Origin Story on 4 September 2022.
+On 25 December 2021, Cartoon Network aired a special episode of the series titled Ekans Special: Ekans: Origin Story for the celebration of Christmas.
+In this special episode, it is revealed how Ekans got his super powers and nagamani.
+It also premiered on Pogo with the title Ekans: Origin Story on 4 September 2022.

 Movies

-Ekans – Hero Ek Villain Anek
+Hero Ek Villain Anek

 A theatrical film titled Ekans – Hero Ek Villain Anek was released in PVR Cinemas on 19 August 2022 in three languages i.e. Hindi, Tamil and Telugu.
 The film later premiered on Pogo TV in 16 October 2022.

-Ekans – The Mystery Of Three Gems
+The Mystery of Three Gems

-Pogo TV launched another feature film of the series titled Ekans – The Mystery Of Three Gems on 9 October 2022.
+Pogo TV launched another feature film of the series titled Ekans – The Mystery of Three Gems on 9 October 2022.
 It is also an original film of Pogo TV of Ekans series.